 The Chef’s Table located on the other side of deck one features set tasting menus of five perfectly sized courses with wine pairings.
 A kind of mini degustation if you like.

-Each menu is created around a theme or regional style such as Asian or Venetian.
-While we enjoy this type of dining, we found some guests were not comfortable moving away from the traditional style of restaurant dining and leaving the dish selection to the chef.
+Each menu follows a theme or regional style such as Asian or Venetian.
+While we enjoy this type of dining, we found some guests were not comfortable moving away from the traditional method of à la carte restaurant dining and leaving the dish selection to the chef.
 Perhaps this style of restaurant is for the more epicurean cruiser.

 Menus change every three days so it may be worth making a few reservations to sample different menus.